EranMani/Mathematics-For-Game-Development/Assets/ReadMe.txt

 		  direction of the fuel
 	* Some kind of camera that wants to detect whether the character has walked into a certain space

+* Rotations - To rotate a vector about an angle, the X and Y components need to be manipulated with sine and cosine functions The equation will look like this:
+				* v.x = x * cos(angle) - y * sin(angle)
+				  v.y = x * sin(angle) + y * cos(angle)

+				  v = (x * cos(angle) - y * sin(angle), x * sin(angle) + y * cos(angle))
+* In computer graphics there are two types of coordinate system.
+There is a right hand coordinate system and a left hand coordinate system.
+  Based on the direction of the Z axis in the environment, that dictates the way that rotations are going to occur.
+Unity is using the left coordinate system which means the positive rotations are going to go anti clockwise.